 In 2008, Vermilion teamed up with four agricultural engineers who wanted to create an economically and ecologically viable greenhouse operation in which to grow tomatoes.
 The concept was to use geothermal energy from our Parentis oilfield's produced water to supply an industrial-sized tomato greenhouse operation.
+Today, this ongoing operation has catalyzed an entire agricultural sector, and we have expanded the concept to heating residential neighbourhoods in two additional communities in France.
+This represents strong partnerships developed over the years that represent added value for the areas that host our activities.203-2

-Not only is this now an ongoing operation in which we're providing heat free-of-charge and free of carbon emissions for 25 years - which has made the greenhouse operation profitable to build and operate - it has sparked an entire agricultural sector in Parentis.
+In Parentis, our commitment to provide heat free-of-charge and free of carbon emissions for 25 years has made the greenhouse operation profitable to build and operate, which in turn has enabled our partners to expand, and has attracted other business to the area.
 Today, this sector represents:

-- 15,000 tonnes of CO2 avoided every year - 15,000 tonnes of fresh tomatoes produced annually - 27 hectares of greenhouses built, comprising four greenhouses - 350 long-term jobs created, and - 37 million euros invested in economic diversification in a rural area.
+- 15,000 tonnes of CO2 avoided every year - 15,000 tonnes of fresh tomatoes produced annually - > 27 hectares of greenhouses built, comprising four greenhouses - 350 long-term jobs created, and - 37 million euros invested in economic diversification in a rural area.